RyAndrew/aws-alb-okta-oidc-example/README.md

 * Displays ALB token header values
 * ALB (clear cookie) & Okta Logout

+# Logout Functionality NOTICE
+* Due to the fact that you cannot easily use cloudformation parameter values within inlined lambdas - the location header redirect value must be updated to reference your okta domain

 # Convenience Functionality
 * Handle HTTP to HTTPS redirect at ALB level
 * 404 handler